Am I spending too much on alcohol?

 I get you.
 I'm an intensely private person and feeling anxiety about not wanting other people to have information about me definitely has gotten in my own way of getting healthcare and help when I needed it.

-(Un)fortunately, most of the insurance panels in our area are closed to new providers, so I couldn't bill insurance if I wanted to, which means no paper trail for counseling.
+(Un)fortunately, most of the insurance panels in our area are closed to new individual providers, so I couldn't bill insurance if I wanted to, which means minimal paper trail for counseling.

 I meet with people via telehealth, meaning video or voice call, so you get to choose where you feel most comfortable (or the least uncomfortable) when we meet.

 We can also talk which payment and communication methods would help you feel more comfortable.
 And unlike going to drug treatment, we have choices about what sort of documentation is required (within reasonable and legal limits of me having a social work license).